 There are a lot of things you can do for cardio exercise.
 Some are certainly more beneficial than others.
 Just remember, if you can get your heart rate up for at least a solid 15 minutes, it counts as cardio.

-One of the best!
+Running is pretty much the best it gets!
 Perhaps the most practical too since it can be done by almost everyone at any time.
 It’s also easy, if you focus, to keep your heart rate at the level it should be.
 Running is perhaps the best cardio exercise because you can directly control how much intensity you are putting forth.
 With sports and other exercises, you have limitations on how “all out” you can be.
 For instance, if your cardio is basketball, then if your team is down court passing the ball around, you just can’t give 100% because your movement is limited.
 Also, if you are on the bench then you are giving about 0% unless you are running in place.
-Be intense, every time.

-Great, as long as it keeps your heart rate up.
-This can be difficult or impossible to do depending on the sport and who it’s with.
+Sports are a fun way to exercise almost without even knowing it .
+However, keeping your heart rate up can be difficult or impossible to do depending on the sport and who it’s with.
 If you are playing a pickup game of basketball with some buddies who happen to be on the local college team, then you will probably get a great cardio workout.
 If you are playing with a bunch of old fat Kobe Bryant wannabes, then your workout may suffer.
-Also, no matter who you are playing with, golf, ping pong, and bowling probably aren’t the best cardio sports on the planet.
+Also, no matter who you are playing with, golf, ping pong, and bowling probably aren’t the best cardio sports in the world.

 Being a healthy person requires cardio exercise, there’s just no way around it.
 However, being intense and pushing yourself is essential to getting the best results.
 You can time yourself and try to get faster, change your exercise routine every few months, or reward yourself for hitting a certain goal in speed or distance; whatever you need to be sure that you don’t fall into a rut.
 Exercise is an essential part of being healthy, but doing the same thing the same way every time will only get you so far.